jesuserro/CatholicBible/README.md

 ## Overview

 Explore the **Catholic Bible** in Markdown format, offering a true and loyal glimpse into the divinity of Christ through [Early Christians tradition](https://en.wikipedia.org/wiki/Early_Christianity).
-This repository provides a user-friendly way to read, study, and integrate the Bible and your thoughts into your preferred text editor.
+This repository provides a user-friendly way to read, study, and integrate the Bible into your preferred text editor.

 ## Highlights